michelegz/astro-web-indexer/README.md

 *A more detailed description of the SFF, Duplicate Management, and Indexing engine can be found below.*

 ### 🔬 Smart Frame Finder (SFF)
-Finding the right calibration frames (darks, flats, bias) for your light frames can be tedious.
+Finding the right frames for calibration or for stacking can be tedious.
 The Smart Frame Finder automates this process with a powerful, configurable search engine.

+- **Find Stackable Lights:** Beyond calibration, SFF can find other light frames of the same object with similar celestial coordinates (`RA`/`DEC`), rotation, and field of view, making it easy to identify all stackable exposures of a target, even across different nights.
 - **Context-Aware Search:** Start a search directly from a `LIGHT` frame to find matching calibration files.
 The system knows which parameters are relevant for each calibration type (e.g., `EXPTIME` for darks, `FILTER` for flats).
 - **Flexible Rules Engine:** Activate and deactivate search criteria on the fly.
 You can match by `CCD-TEMP`, `BINNING`, `INSTRUME`, and many other FITS headers.
 - **Tolerance Sliders:** Don't need an exact match?
 Use intuitive sliders to define acceptable tolerances for parameters like temperature (`±2°`), date (`±30 days`), or exposure (`±10%`).